murvanessa/SkyBlueTeam/development-strategy.md

 ---

-## 2. User Story: introducing name
+## 2. User Story: introducing Boam

-__As a site visitor, I want to learn more about Akbel__
+__As a site visitor, I want to learn more about Boam__

 ### Repo

-This user story was developed on a brach called `name`
+This user story was developed on a branch called `2-Boam`

 ### name.md